We Can't Be Stopped

 We Can't Be Stopped is the third studio album by Geto Boys, released on July 9, 1991.
 It was among their most successful records in terms of units sold.
-The album is analysed track-by-track by Geto Boys in Brian Coleman's book Check the Technique.
+The album is analyzed track-by-track by Geto Boys in Brian Coleman's book Check the Technique.
 We Can't Be Stopped was certified Platinum in early 1992.

 Recording

 We Can't Be Stopped took only a few weeks to record.
 During the recording of the album, DJ Ready Red, one of the original Geto Boys members, left the group for personal reasons.

 In We Can't Be Stopped, each member of the group has three solo tracks.
 Three tracks have all three members on the rapping roster, including a short verse from DJ Ready Red on the title track.

 Album cover

 The album cover is a graphic picture of member Bushwick Bill in the hospital.
 Bill was shot in the eye as he and his girlfriend tussled over a gun.
 Bushwick Bill wanted her to kill him and during the altercation he was shot as both hands were on the gun.
 The other two Geto Boys members and the group's management team took Bill out of the hospital room in order to take the picture, removing his eyepatch and intravenous drip in the process.
-Bill later expressed regret over the album cover, saying, "It still hurts me to look at that cover because that was a personal thing I went through...
-I still feel the pain from the fact I've got a bullet in my brain...
+Bill later expressed regret over the album cover, saying, "It still hurts me to look at that cover because that was a personal thing I went through ...
+I still feel the pain from the fact I've got a bullet in my brain ...
 I think it was pretty wrong to do it, even though I went along with the program at first."